ryanlow64/tp/docs/UserGuide.md

 ### Listing all clients, listings, deals and events : `list_all`

-Shows a list of all everything in REConnect
+Displays all data in REconnect.

 Format: `list_all`